Hypercontext/linkifyjs/README.md

 			<td>String</td>
 			<td><code>null</code></td>
 			<td>
 				The class to be added to each linkified tag.
-The extra
-				<code>.linkified</code> class also ensures that each link will be
-				clickable, regardless of the value of <code>tagName</code>.
+An extra <code>.linkified</code> class ensures that each link will be clickable, regardless of the value of <code>tagName</code>.
+Linkify won't attempt finding links in <code>.linkified</code> elements.
 			</td>
 			<td><code class="small">data-linkify-linkclass</code></td>
 		</tr>